 – Use of the LSP is not Unlimited.
 The use of the CRPOA Legal Services Plan is available for matters which do not require excessive lawyer time, such as repeated and unlimited requests for advice or counseling which require substantial amounts of time.
 While it is impossible to quantify the number of hours a particular matter may take, a member may not use the plan for unlimited purposes.

 *ADVISEMENT – PORAC LEGAL DEFENSE FUND OR OTHER “RANK AND FILE LEGAL DEFENSE PLANS”

 CRPOA strongly urges its members to avail themselves of coverage under the PORAC Legal Defense Fund or other rank and file plan.
 See https://poracldf.org/.
 Such plans provide legal defense with respect to the matters covered under those plans and is suitable for criminal and civil representation for acts or omissions occurring within the scope of employment as well as administrative disciplinary matters.
 The CRPOA LSP is not a legal defense plan.

 **The CRPOA Legal Services Plan is subject to change from time to time.

 James M. René, Esquire

 Phone: (855) 552-7762 ext.
 112 (non-urgent)

 Phone: (855) 552-7762 ext.
-1 (emergency calls only)
+1 (urgent calls only – not staffed 24/7)